SandeepaHWP/Smart_Medibox/README.md

 ## 📦 Arduino Library Requirements

-Install these via Arduino Library Manager or auto-imported in Wokwi:
+Install these via Arduino Library Manager or use Wokwi's auto-import:

 * `DHT sensor library for ESPx`
 * `PubSubClient`